AlbertBoll/UE4-charcter-action-system/README.md

 * 05 Slightly refine the physical feedback when the character collide with other objects.
 * 06 LineTracing from Character and camera perspective view to trigger the object detection
 * 07 Implementing player triggering events of explosion, particle system, mesh destruction.
-* 08 Setup simple HUD to show show the character's combo.
+* 08 Setup simple HUD to show the character's combo.
+* 09 Refine charater action stances.
+Adding more fighting stances to character through state machine.